tmodell/The-Quincer-Chronicles-Toner-is-Low/README.md

 The Computer Science 2 collaborative game project

 ## The team members:

+---

+If you aren't on here, then get your name and preference on the spreadsheet!

+---
 Alec Ewers - Technical Director

 Cameron Scott - Creative Director